Foreign transaction fees and how to avoid them

 Total: up to 3% of transaction value

-These fees can significantly impact profitability for companies making frequent international transactions.
-If left unchecked, foreign transaction fees can eat away at your business’s bottom line.
+These fees can significantly impact the profitability of companies that make frequent international transactions.
+If left unchecked, foreign transaction fees can erode your business’s bottom line.
 While traditional banks typically charge these full amounts, modern fintech solutions often provide quicker and more cost-effective alternatives.

 Learn how the SWIFT network powers secure global transactions.